andrey-mokhov/graphql-php/docs/en/spiral/additional-field.md

                 <b>Required parameter</b>.
 The name of the GraphQL object or interface type to extend.
             </p>
             <p>
-                Valid values ​​can be short names of GraphQL object or interface types or the names of php classes that implement the corresponding GraphQL type.
+                Valid values can be short names of GraphQL object or interface types or the names of php classes that implement the corresponding GraphQL type.
             </p>
     </tr>
     <tr>
         <td valign="top"><code>name</code></td>
         <td valign="top"><code>string</code></td>
         <td valign="top">Field name.
-If not specified, the method name without the <code>get</code></td> prefix is ​​used
+If not specified, the method name without the <code>get</code></td> prefix is used
     </tr>
     <tr>
         <td valign="top"><code>description</code></td>